flipkart-incubator/okhttp-stats/README.md

     }
 ````

-Initialize the NetworkInterceptor, and register your listener.
+Initialize the NetworkInterceptor, and register your listener with the NetworkInterceptor.

 ````java